Tick-borne Encephalitis Vaccine

 Make sure you get your immunisations ahead of travelling abroad.
 Speak to a local pharmacist today

-The usual schedule is to have three injections of vaccine.
+The usual schedule is to have three injections (doses) of vaccine.
 The second vaccine is given 1-3 months after the first and the third is given 5-12 months after the second.
 You should have booster doses every three years if you continue to be at risk of infection.
-If immunity is required more quickly, a second dose can be given two weeks after the first dose, which gives slightly less protection than the other schedule.
+If immunity is required more quickly, a second dose can be given two weeks after the first dose, which gives around 90% of the protection compared to the longer schedule.

 The dose for children over the age of 1 year but younger than 16 years is half the adult dose.
 There is a special vaccine preparation for children.
 In the UK, the adult vaccine is called TicoVac® and the children's vaccine is called TicoVac Junior®.